Sienci-Labs/Resources/gsender/ytbs-gs-using-gsender.md

 In this popup, you’ll get some important information.
 Remember that every job you run on your CNC is a series of line-by-line instructions as a ‘g-code’ file:

-- <b>Line last recorded</b>: shows where gSender remembers the file failed
+- **Line last recorded**: shows where gSender remembers the file failed
-- <b>Maximum line number</b>: shows the total instruction lines in your file
+- **Maximum line number**: shows the total instruction lines in your file
-- <b>Start at line</b>: for you to enter manually where you want to resume cutting from.
+- **Start at line**: for you to enter manually where you want to resume cutting from.
 If your machine was running for a long while after the failure then you’ll want to subtract more from the last line recorded, or if the failure was quick you might only need to subtract 10 or 20 lines.
 For example: if the last recorded line was 1040 but I hadn’t been paying attention for several minutes and the job had already been running for an hour, then I could assume that maybe 100 lines had passed since the failure so I could restart on line 940.

 ![](/_images/_gsender/_using/gs_using_p20_StartFromLIne.jpg){.aligncenter .size-medium}